einnar82/docker-compose-php/README.md

 # Instructions

-To start he project, type `docker-compose up -d`.
+To start the project, type `docker-compose up -d`.

-Create a project inside the src,
+To create a project inside the src,

 Example (Laravel):

 `docker-compose run --rm composer create-project --prefer-dist laravel/laravel .`

 For Vanilla Projects, just write on the src folder directly.